Godzone!

 We decided to get a properly made mainshaft made up, and also get a good dyno-tuner friend of ours to get the Mikuni's right as well.
 Also during the short drive I found that despite much sitting in the car when rebuilding it to get the pedals just right, they weren't - The brake pedal was far too soft and so far too much travel, and my foot got caught on the side of the throttle so it was almost impossible to heal & toe well.
 I've changed the front brake master cylinder to a larger one and the pedal stiffness and travel now seems to be back to where it was.
 I also removed a large chunk of the side of the throttle pedal footpad and that should give me enough space.

 That's the brand-new gearbox mainshaft and on the right is the new yoke.
 The new shaft is much thicker than the old one, and is of course a single-piece unit so it's much stronger.
 We think that another part of the problem of the old shaft failing was the new rubber front joint we added to the tailshaft.
-It's pretty stiff and we think it put excessive loads on the back of the gearbox, so it's being changed for a much lighter version.
+It's pretty stiff and we think it put excessive loads on the back of the gearbox, so it's being changed for a regular uni-joint again.
 The yoke will also now not run in a brass sleeve, but a pair of roller bearings.
 The bearing will run a further-modified exension housing on the gearbox.

 It's late April 2008 as I type this, more to come in the next few months ...